mickmcc/node-caltime/README.md

 ### intersect()

-Method calculates the intersection, if any, between two `DateSpan` objects and returns a new `DateSpan` object or null if there was no intersection.
+Method calculates the intersection, if any, between two `DateSpan` objects and returns a new `DateSpan` object or null if there is no intersection.

 ```js
 var caltime = require('caltime');